Menu

 Indian Head Rock is a unique cliff formation near one of the deepest parts of the lake.
 This location offers a thrill for adventure addicts, as people have climbed up and jumped off the top of Indian Head Rock for decades.
 This activity is not for the faint of heart.

 Speegle’s Marina & Campground is located right on the lake and boasts a beautiful view of the surrounding area.
-They have a convenient boat dock and are in one of the best locations on Smith Lake.
+As one of the top campground attractions, they have a convenient boat dock and are situated in one of the best locations on Smith Lake.

 Rock Creek Marina

-Rock Creek Marina offers a unique shopping experience as it floats on Smith Lake in Crane Hill.
-Rock Creek has all the supplies you will need to enjoy a day on the lake.
-Take time to check out the large carp.
+Located on Smith Lake in Crane Hill, Rock Creek Marina offers a unique shopping experience.
+The marina has all the supplies you will need to enjoy a day on the lake.
+Take time to check out the large carp while you’re there.

 Sipsey Wilderness

-It houses the largest tree in Alabama, fondly named as “The Big Tree”.
-If you are up for the 8.5-mile loop trail, you will find one of Alabama’s most majestic trees at a height of 150 feet and a circumference of almost 27 feet at breast height at the base of a waterfall.
+Moreover, it houses the largest tree in Alabama, fondly named “The Big Tree.”
+If you are up for the 8.5-mile loop trail, you will find one of Alabama’s most majestic trees, standing at a height of 150 feet with a circumference of almost 27 feet at breast height at the base of a waterfall.

-Where Cranal Road and the Sipsey River cross, enjoy a family or romantic picnic surrounded by nature at the Sipsey River Picnic Area.
-The charge for entrance to the Sipsey Wilderness is only a $3 charge per vehicle.
+Additionally, where Cranal Road and the Sipsey River cross, you can enjoy a family or romantic picnic surrounded by nature at the Sipsey River Picnic Area.
+The entrance fee to the Sipsey Wilderness is only $3 per vehicle.

 West Bee Falls

-Nicknamed the “Land of 1,000 Waterfalls, this wilderness area is carved by many small creeks and rivers on the low plateau of Brindlee Mountain.
-Many waterfalls have formed in this wilderness due to years of erosion effects on the layers of limestone and sandstone in the area.
+Nicknamed the “Land of 1,000 Waterfalls,” this wilderness area is carved by many small creeks and rivers on the low plateau of Brindlee Mountain.
+As one of the premier campground attractions, many waterfalls have formed in this wilderness due to years of erosion effects on the layers of limestone and sandstone in the area.

-The West Bee Falls region has some of the oldest forests in Alabama, most notably the 260 acres along Bee Branch Gorge and Buck Rough Canyon, where you can find ancient varieties of Eastern Hemlock, American Beech, Sweet Birch, White Oak, and Tulip Poplar.
+Additionally, the West Bee Falls region features some of the oldest forests in Alabama, most notably the 260 acres along Bee Branch Gorge and Buck Rough Canyon, where you can find ancient varieties of Eastern Hemlock, American Beech, Sweet Birch, White Oak, and Tulip Poplar.

-There are many different trails throughout the Sipsey Wilderness, and the Sipsey Wilderness Hiking Club has detailed maps and directions to trailheads available to the public.
+Furthermore, there are many different trails throughout the Sipsey Wilderness, and the Sipsey Wilderness Hiking Club provides detailed maps and directions to trailheads available to the public.

 Saltpeter Furnace